 Scilex Holding Company, a majority-owned subsidiary of Sorrento Therapeutics, Inc., Announces Record and Meeting Dates for its first Annual Meeting of Stockholders

-/EIN News/ -- PALO ALTO, Calif., Feb.
-04, 2023 (GLOBE NEWSWIRE) -- Scilex Holding Company (Nasdaq: SCLX, “Scilex”), a majority-owned subsidiary of Sorrento Therapeutics, Inc. (Nasdaq: SRNE, “Sorrento”), an innovative revenue-generating company focused on acquiring, developing and commercializing non-opioid pain management products for the treatment of acute and chronic pain, announced that its first virtual-only Annual Meeting of Stockholders (the “Meeting”) is scheduled to be held on April 6, 2023 at 9AM PST.
-Scilex also announced that its Board of Directors has set the close of business on March 6, 2023 as the record date (the “Record Date”) for determining stockholders entitled to notice of, and to vote at, at the Meeting.
+PALO ALTO, Calif., Feb.
+04, 2023 (GLOBE NEWSWIRE) -- Scilex Holding Company SCLX "Scilex"))), a majority-owned subsidiary of Sorrento Therapeutics, Inc. SRNE "Sorrento"))), an innovative revenue-generating company focused on acquiring, developing and commercializing non-opioid pain management products for the treatment of acute and chronic pain, announced that its first virtual-only Annual Meeting of Stockholders (the "Meeting") is scheduled to be held on April 6, 2023 at 9AM PST.
+Scilex also announced that its Board of Directors has set the close of business on March 6, 2023 as the record date (the "Record Date") for determining stockholders entitled to notice of, and to vote at, at the Meeting.

 About Scilex Holding Company